 It is also possible for the callback to succeed but not supply a PSK.
 In this case no PSK will be sent to the server but the handshake will continue.
 To do this the callback should return successfully and ensure that *sess is NULL.
 The contents of *id and *idlen will be ignored.

-A client application must provide a callback function which is called when the client is sending the ClientKeyExchange message to the server.
+A client application wishing to use PSK ciphersuites for TLSv1.2 and below must provide a different callback function.
+This function will be called when the client is sending the ClientKeyExchange message to the server.

 The purpose of the callback function is to select the PSK identity and the pre-shared key to use during the connection setup phase.

 The callback is set using functions SSL_CTX_set_psk_client_callback() or SSL_set_psk_client_callback().
 The callback function is given the connection in parameter ssl, a NULL-terminated PSK identity hint sent by the server in parameter hint, a buffer identity of length max_identity_len bytes where the resulting NUL-terminated identity is to be stored, and a buffer psk of length max_psk_len bytes where the resulting pre-shared key is to be stored.